mssohail/epistasis-inference/README.md

 1. Download the MPL codes from github
 2. Download data files from ...
 3. Unzip folders Analysis, Data and RandPermFiles within the folder containing MPL codes.
-**4. Edit the dirName.txt file within the MPL codes folder and enter complete paths of the Data and Analysis folders.**
+4. **Edit the dirName.txt file within the MPL codes folder and enter complete paths of the Data and Analysis folders.**